-Corby engages in a significant number of transactions with its parent company, its ultimate parent and affiliates.
-Specifically, Corby renders services to its parent company, its ultimate parent and affiliates for the marketing, sale and production of beverage alcohol products in Canada.
-Furthermore, Corby subcontracts the large majority of its distilling, maturing, storing, blending, bottling and related production activities to its parent company.
-A significant portion of Corby's bookkeeping, recordkeeping, data processing and other administrative services are also outsourced to its parent company.
-Transactions with the parent company, ultimate parent and affiliates are subject to Corby's related party transaction policy.
+Corby engages in a significant number of transactions with its parent company, its ultimate parent and various affiliates.
+Specifically, Corby renders services to its parent company, its ultimate parent, and affiliates for the marketing and sale of beverage alcohol products in Canada.
+Furthermore, Corby outsources the large majority of its distilling, maturing, storing, blending, bottling and related production activities to its parent company.
+A significant portion of Corby's bookkeeping, recordkeeping services, data processing and other administrative services are also outsourced to its parent company.
+All of these transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+Transactions with the parent company, ultimate parent and affiliates are subject to Corby's related party transaction policy, which requires such transactions to undergo an extensive review and receive approval from an Independent Committee of the Board of Directors.